7uiopq/dhs-notes/notes/Y2/Science/Ecology.md

 - Commensalism
   - two species living together where one species benefits but the other is neither farmed nor benefits
   - e.g. barnacles living on whales

+## <b>2.
+Energy Transfer Process in the Ecosystem</b>

+## Non-Cyclic Energy Flow

+<b>Energy flow in the ecosystem is unidirectional and cannot be recycled.</b> Thus, energy has to be constantly supplied to the ecosystem.

+Energy enters most ecosystems as light energy from the sun, which is the ultimate source of energy.

+This energy is converted into chemical energy by the photosynthetic organisms via photosynthesis, and is transferred from one organism to another organism through feeding as carbon compounds.

+<b>Photosynthesis</b> is the process in which light energy is absorbed by chlorophyll is transformed into chemical energy:

+carbon dioxide + water -> (under the presence of light and chlorophyll) oxygen + glucose

+Energy is lost to the environment as heat during respiration as it flows through the ecosystem

+<b>Cellular</b> respiration is the breakdown of glucose in the presence of oxygen, with the release of a large amount of energy.
+Carbon dioxide and water are released in the process:

+glucose + oxygen -> carbon dioxide + water + energy